ayerfph/ayerfph/README.md

 **`Aspiring Data Engineer`**

-I am a Computer Science graduate who loves exploring new technologies.
-I enjoy playing video games, writing code, understanding complex concepts, and discovering new features in games, applications, websites, and devices.
-Currently, I'm advancing my knowledge in Python and SQL to pursue a career in Data Engineering.
-I take my time with learning, and I always trust the process.
+I’m a Computer Science graduate with a passion for exploring new technologies.
+I enjoy coding, playing video games, learning new concepts, and discovering fresh interests.
+Lately, I’ve been diving deeper into the world of data, which has helped me develop consistency and discipline in my learning journey.
+During my free time, I love reading Arthur Conan Doyle’s Sherlock Holmes stories and playing Pokémon games on the Nintendo Switch (thinking about getting a Switch Lite soon!).

    <p align="left">
       <a href="https://github.com/ayerfph?tab=followers">